fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 *Bard's Tale I* uses first-person perspective for getting around both the city and dungeons.
 Skara Brae, the city level, is your "top-level" map; all of the services you'll need and entrances to all of the game's dungeons can be found there, and there's no "overworld" map to explore.
 You're stuck here for the duration, as the manual's framing story will tell you.

+Move your party with the arrow keys (PC) or `IJKL` (most other platforms); `K` stands for "Kick Forward" which is how you go through doors.
+You can pretty much ignore the `I` key.

+A few other keys that get easily forgotten: `E` allows you to float up through a portal in the ceiling if you have *C3:LEVE* or *C6:MALE* active, and `D` allows you to descend through a hole in the floor.
+In Skara Brae, `?` can be used to find out what street you're on and what time of day it is.

+`V` will turn the music off, which is especially helpful when you're rolling up characters in the Guild.

 There is something of a sense of time; it passes silently, and it manages three important things:

 - the duration of any time-based spells you cast
 - the rate at which your spellcasters recover MP, if they're outside
 - how often the game rolls for wandering monsters

 Ten-year-old me once got into a lot of trouble playing this game because he walked away from the computer while his party was hanging out in the streets of Skara Brae, and came back to discover that not only had my party been attacked by some wandering monsters but several turns had passed and half my party was dead.
-Don't be like me; hit the Pause key (`T` on the IBM) or at least go into a building if you're going to walk away from the computer.
+Don't be like me; hit the Pause key (`T` on DOS) or at least go into a building if you're going to walk away from the computer.

 `C` cast a spell